-Extracting optimal value from the Mineral Resources and Mineral Reserves in our portfolio is fully aligned to ARM's purpose of delivering competitive returns and create sustainable value for all our shareholders through its strategic pillars:
+Extracting optimal value from the Mineral Resources and Mineral Reserves in our portfolio is fully aligned to ARM's purpose of delivering competitive returns and creating sustainable value for all our shareholders through its strategic pillars:

+STRATEGIC PILLAR

+Operate our portfolio of assets safely, responsibly and efficiently

+Allocate capital to valuecreating investments

+Focus on value-enhancing and integrated growth

-STRATEGIC PILLAR HOW WE ADD VALUE £0] Operate our portfolio of assets safely, responsibly and efficiently Manage life-of-mine Mineral Resources and Mineral Reserves for each operation efficiently, revising mine plans as required.
-Allocate capital to value- creating investments Undertake exploration activities on-mine and apply stringent criteria in allocating capital for the work, to ensure value creation in the areas that we explore.
-Focus on value-enhancing and integrated growth Maintaining the appropriate balance between Mineral Reserves depletion and growth to ensure a sustainable company.
+HOW WE ADD VALUE

+Manage life-of-mine Mineral Resources and Mineral Reserves for each operation efficiently, revising mine plans as required.

+Undertake exploration activities on-mine and apply stringent criteria in allocating capital for the work, to ensure value creation in the areas

+Maintaining the appropriate balance between Mineral Reserves depletion and growth to ensure a sustainable company.